oscr/raspberrypi_linux/README.md

 ##Step 3: Building our distribution for Raspberry Pi
-In the final step we will now get our Linux distribution running on actual Raspberry Pi hardware.
-To do this we need a  __Board Support Package__ to provide hardware support.
+In this final part we will now get our Linux distribution running on actual Raspberry Pi hardware.
+In order to do this we need a __Board Support Package__ to provide hardware support.
 We can find this in the `meta-raspberryp` layer.
 We will also create another image to make our distribution run on hardware.

 __Hint__ You can search for available layers [here](http://layers.openembedded.org/)